Charles J. Guiteau: Early career

 Guiteau had a checkered career that resulted in negative publicity and brushes with the law; newspaper notices in 1868 warned readers that he was falsely claiming to be an advertising agent for the New-York Tribune.
-He later worked as a clerk at a Chicago law firm and passed a cursory examination to attain admission to the bar.
+He later worked as a clerk at the Chicago law firm of Joseph S. Reynolds and in August 1868 passed a cursory examination to attain admission to the bar.
+(Note: State's Attorney Charles H. Reed asked Guiteau three questions, two of which he answered correctly.)
 He was not successful as a lawyer; he argued only one case in court, and his client was convicted.
 In 1869, Guiteau met and married librarian Annie Bunn.
 The bulk of his legal business was in bill collecting; she later detailed for the publishers of a Guiteau biography how he kept disproportionate amounts from his collections and rarely gave any money to his clients.

+Guiteau lost his office furniture and a law library in 1871's Great Chicago Fire.
 In 1872, Guiteau and his wife moved to New York City, one step ahead of bill collectors and dissatisfied clients.
-Guiteau took an interest in politics and identified with the Democratic Party.
+Guiteau took an interest in politics and identified with the Liberal Republican Party.
 In the 1872 presidential election, he supported Horace Greeley, the Liberal Republican and Democratic candidate, against incumbent Republican Ulysses S. Grant.
 Guiteau prepared a disorganized speech in support of Greeley, which he delivered once.
 Greeley was badly defeated, but during the campaign Guiteau became convinced that if Greeley won, he would appoint Guiteau as minister (ambassador) to Chile.
-Guiteau was physically abusive with his wife; when she wanted a divorce in 1873, Guiteau obliged by having sex with a prostitute who then testified to his infidelity; the divorce was granted in April 1874.
+Guiteau was physically abusive to his wife; when she wanted a divorce in 1873, Guiteau obliged by having sex with a prostitute who then testified to his infidelity.
+The divorce was granted in April 1874.